 Bonilla: Why do people love monsters, especially Dracula?

 Skal: You get a piece of these monsters on you anywhere, and they stick to you.
 It’s not easy to brush off.
 People are going to remember.
 On some level, monsters are so important to us all.
-There are oldest and best and most reliable imaginary friends.
+They are our oldest and best and most reliable imaginary friends.

 Bonilla: Do you think the film would have been as successful without Lugosi?